 If you are still operating with manual books or basic spreadsheets right now, it's probably a good idea to decide what steps you will take in the next few months to ensure you will be able to comply with the new rules.
 Contact us for assistance.

 Struggling to visualise what you need to do?
-Check out our MTD for VAT infographic here.
+Check out Sage's MTD for VAT infographic here.